Anority/Discom/README.md

       4a.
 KEY is the name, VALUE is the ID or other required input.

       4b.
 TOKEN is required, everything else is optional.
-(Token is not Client Secret in the Discord Bot Website, it is near the bottom)
+(Token is located in the Bot tab on the right sidebar of an application in the [Discord Bot Website](https://discordapp.com/developers/applications))

       4c.
 To get a Channel ID, you must right click on a Text Channel and select Copy ID.
 (Need to enable Developer Mode in User Settings -> Appearance)